-The analysis of learning, innovation and competence building systems is at the heart of EuroLics.
-A principal objective of EuroLics is to understand local, national and regional systems in Europe in a context of a globalising learning economy and to embed implications more clearly in research and policy discussions.
+EuroLics is the agronym for the European Network of Scholars working on Learning, Innovation and Competence building Systems.
+A principal objective of EuroLics is to understand local, national and regional systems in Europe in a context of a globalising economy and to embed implications more clearly in research and policy discussions.
 The perspectives reflecs basic assumptions derived from research within innovation studies:

-Learning and interaction are seen a key to successful innovation and development: process and outcome are often inseparable and this needs to be built into analysis and policy work.
+Learning and interaction both within and between organisations are seen a key to successful innovation and development: process and outcome are often inseparable and this needs to be built into analysis and policy work.

 Innovation goes beyond R&D: successful innovation often requires a mix of experience-based learning and learning from research and development activities.
 Social, organisational and institutional change is often needed to realise the potential of new technologies.

 Research within the EuroLics network focuses on themes that are of relevance to the evolving European context characterised by globalisation, the impact of new and emerging technologies, social and demographic change and the challenge of environmental sustainability.
 Our priority research themes include: